periperipatus/ecubioinformatics/differential_expression.md

 ```
 Remember that DESeq runs each gene as a generalized linear model.
 So you can specify models in a similar way?

-**Question 3:** Imagine there was another variable that we needed to use to take into account gene expression according to the interest variable of tissue.
+**Question 3:** Imagine there is another variable (e.g. Testosterone) that we want to understand the effect of on gene expression as well as tissue.
 How would you specify that model?

 Ok, now we have to extract the differential expression results from the complicated ```DESeq2``` object called ```dds``` using the wrapper function ```results()```